czhangy/Squirdle/README.md

 ## Project Summary

 Squirdle is a Pokémon-themed version of the popular game Wordle.
 The application's frontend is designed using Vue and Sass, supported by a backend of Node/Express and MongoDB, and deployed through Heroku.
-Assets and data have been scraped from https://serebii.net and PokeAPI.
+Assets and data have been scraped fromhttps://serebii.net and PokéAPI.

-The most up-to-date version of Zhangy's Pokédex is currently deployed at: https://squirdle.herokuapp.com.
+The most up-to-date version of Squirdle is currently deployed at: https://squirdle.herokuapp.com.

 ##  Tools Used